After more than 30 years at the SEAWL’s Riddoch Highway facility, it is time for a much needed upgrade.

 Our mission is to create a new modern and sustainable facility that will continue to grow with the needs of the SEAWL for many years to come.

-The SEAWL aims to rebuild the existing dog kennels and cattery to include more spaces to accommodate the needs of our growing community and to guarantee the animals housed at the SEAWL received state-of-the-art care.
+The SEAWL aims to rebuild the existing dog kennels and cattery to include more spaces to accommodate the needs of our growing community and to guarantee the animals housed at the SEAWL receive the very best care.

 The plans also include a new administration building and a paved car park.